meganchun/Super-Foodio/README.md

 ## Features

-- **Level Progression:** Navigate through a series of new and exciting levels, each with unique challenges.
+- **⬆️ Level Progression:** Navigate through a series of new and exciting levels, each with unique challenges.
-- **Star Collection:** Gather stars throughout the levels to unlock achievements and rewards.
+- **⭐️ Star Collection:** Gather stars throughout the levels to unlock achievements and rewards.
-- **Character Selection:** Choose from a variety of characters, each with distinct abilities.
+- **👾 Character Selection:** Choose from a variety of characters, each with distinct abilities.
-- **Background Customization:** Select from different board themes to personalize your game environment.
+- **💻 Background Customization:** Select from different board themes to personalize your game environment.
-- **Music and Sound Effects:** Enjoy immersive music and engaging sound effects throughout your gameplay.
+- **🎵 Music and Sound Effects:** Enjoy immersive music and engaging sound effects throughout your gameplay.
-- **Highscore Tracking:** Save your highscore along with player initials to an external text file.
+- **💯 Highscore Tracking:** Save your highscore along with player initials to an external text file.

 ## Gameplay